tbreuss/notes-server/README.md

-# REST-Server for Personal Notes Management Tool
+# Notes Management Tool – REST-Server

-This is the REST-API Server for the Personal Notes Management Tool.
+The REST-API Server for the Notes Management Tool.

+Note: This is the server only.
+You need the appropriate client which is hosted at <https://github.com/tbreuss/notes-client>.

 ## Install